jonathanpberger/design-testing-leanux/deck20mins.md

 - **Fights scope creep** by preventing over-engineering.
 You're just trying to make this test pass.
 - **Allows a constant health-check**, (i.e., Continuous integration) so you know when the app is broken.
 Business (not technology) decides when to ship.
 - **Lowers the cost of change** so product decisions can iterated on quickly and safely

+???

+# These are all critical to lean practice

 ---